top of page

 Remarkable Rocks (Kangaroo Island) Photograph by Kylie Bell

-Arriving at Remarkable Rocks, on the edge of Flinders Chase National Park on Kangaroo Island, and after a long, five-year break in what would usually be an annual pilgrimage back, I felt like I was finally home.
-The collection of peculiar granite boulders, balanced atop a much larger granite boulder protruding up and out of the ocean, holds a special place in my heart.
-It’s a place of grounding for me, nostalgia and inspiration.
-It’s also my second home, part of my identity, alongside my family; a place of anchoring.
-Standing beside this geological wonder, and looking out across the landscape, it was healing to take in the regrowth after the havoc that had occurred just a few years prior; when Kangaroo Island, its wildlife and the local community experienced devastating fires that swept over two thirds of the island, starting here in this national park.
-The impact was extensive, taking lives and destroying the natural habitats of the island's wildlife, as well as destroying homes and livelihoods on the island.
-This was further compounded by the outbreak of COVID19 shortly after, with elements of post-recovery still felt today in the local community.
-Everywhere we went since we arrived back to Kangaroo Island, we heard the stories of the islanders' experiences, the sadness and the impacts that occurred.
+Standing beside this geological wonder and looking out across the landscape, it was healing to take in the regrowth after the devastation that occurred just a few years earlier, when Kangaroo Island, its wildlife, and local communities endured catastrophic fires that swept over two-thirds of the island, beginning here in this very national park.
+The impact was extensive; lives were lost, natural habitats destroyed, and homes and livelihoods were decimated.
+This devastation was further compounded by the outbreak of COVID-19 shortly after, with the effects of that dual trauma still felt today within the local community.
+Everywhere we went since returning to Kangaroo Island, we heard the stories of islanders—their experiences, their grief, and the ongoing impacts.

 Kylie Bell at Remarkable Rocks (image_6483441).JPG